siddhartha-komodo/slate/source/includes/_019-asset-chain-parameters.md

 </aside>

 <aside class="notice">
-  The first 100 blocks will allow PoW regardless of the `ac_staked` value.
+  The first 100 blocks will allow PoW regardless of the ac_staked value.
 </aside>

 <aside class="notice">
   It is not possible to both PoW mine and stake on the same node.
-When the chain's consensus mechanism is set to both PoS and PoW, the developer will need a minimum of two nodes to keep the blockchain moving.
+When the chain's consensus mechanism is set to both PoS and PoW, the developer will need a minimum of two nodes mining/staking to keep the blockchain moving.
 </aside>

 ### Notes on How ac_staked Functions

 To initiate staking, include `-gen -genproclimit=0` as a parameter while starting the daemon, or execute `./komodo-cli -ac_name=CHAIN_NAME setgenerate true 0` after launching the daemon.

-Once staking is active, utxos available in the wallet.dat file will begin staking automatically.
+Once staking is active, utxos available in the `wallet.dat` file will begin staking automatically.

-On an `ac_staked` asset chain there are 64 global segments (`segid`'s) to which all utxos belong, and these 64 `segid`s will automatically take turns staking blocks.
+On an `ac_staked` asset chain there are 64 global segments (`segid`'s) to which all utxos belong, and these 64 `segid`'s will automatically take turns staking blocks.
 The method of determining which segment a utxo belongs to is determined automatically, according to the hash of the address in which the utxo resides and the height of the blockchain.

 You can see which segment an address belongs to by using the [`validateaddress`](#validateaddress) rpc call.
 You can find out the amount of rewards your staked coins have earned via the [`getbalance64`](#getbalance64) rpc call.